Dactylonotus

 Dactylonotus is a genus of flies in the family Dolichopodidae.
 Six of the species in the genus are found in southern Africa, though one species, Dactylonotus formosus, is found in New Zealand.
+The genus is recognised by its distinctive antennae, which have a finger-like projection on the pedicel (the second segment) that overlaps the top of the postpedicel (the first unit of the third segment, the flagellum).